-For an aspiring business professional, learning about different theories of leadership can provide a framework for interacting with, influencing, and inspiring others.
+For an aspiring business professional, learning about different theories of leadership can provide a framework for interacting with, influencing, and inspiring others whether as a business leader or an enrepreneur of your own startup.
 One highly regarded theory is that of transformational leadership.
 But what is transformational leadership, and why does it work so well?
 Read on to learn more.

 What Is Transformational Leadership?